Sykes' monkey

-Sykes' monkey (Cercopithecus mitis albogularis), also known as the white-throated monkey or Samango monkey, is a subspecies of the blue monkey.
-It is an Old World monkey found between Ethiopia and South Africa, including south and east Democratic Republic of Congo.
+Sykes' monkey (Cercopithecus mitis albogularis) is a subspecies of the blue monkey.
+As it used to be considered a species of its own with a dozen subspecies, it has several alternative common names.
+It is an Old World monkey found within Kenya and Tanzania.
 It is named after English naturalist Colonel William Henry Sykes (1790-1872), and has a large white patch on the throat and upper chest, and a grizzled (not blackish) cap.
 The species was described on the basis of a specimen in captivity that had been brought to Bombay aboard a ship.

+Taxonomy and classification

+Sykes' monkey is traditionally treated as a subspecies within the broadly distributed blue monkey (Cercopithecus mitis) species.
+This approach is followed by global taxonomic authorities, including the International Union for Conservation of Nature (IUCN), which classifies Sykes' monkey as a subspecies of C. mitis rather than a distinct species.

+The taxonomy of this monkey is complicated due to its placement within the broader nictitans/mitis superspecies, which predominantly compromises two main species complexes: the greater spot-nosed monkey (Cercopithecus nictitans) and the blue monkey (C. mitis).
+Older taxonomies list Sykes' monkey as a third species within this grouping based on genetic, morphological, and geographical distinctions.
+Molecular and morphological studies have revealed potential divergence among members of the C. mitis complex, including the albogularis populations, advocating for elevation to full species status.

+The overlapping range and lack of reproductive isolation lead to extensive taxonomic uncertainty, with ongoing debate over whether albogularis should be considered a subspecies of C. mitis or as a distinct species.
+Nonetheless, taxonomic consensus remains unresolved and authorities continue to adopt the subspecies classification.

 Subspecies

 Sykes' monkey was previous considered a species on its own.
 When it was, it had 12 subspecies: